samox03/samox03/README.md

 🫀 Special interests lie in ecology & privacy & society.

-I’m looking to collaborate on Web Development Projects.
+I’m open for collaborative Web Dev projects.

-🤲🏾 Write me at sam_contact@tutanota.com
+🤲🏾 contact me via sam_contact@tutanota.com

 <!--
 **samox03/samox03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.